eleadufresne/Barnes-Hut-N-Body/README.md

 ### Credits

-  * These instructions were taken from Paul Kry's computer graphics course at McGill University.
+  * The set up and run instructions were taken from Paul Kry's computer graphics course at McGill University.
   * The data used for the input files is from Adam Chin and Rohan Kapadia '06.